jeffcagle/jeffcagle.dev/data/projects/spotifyx/index.md

 ![Spotify Redux Design](./spotify-redux-main.jpg 'Website Design - Spotify + Redux')

-Spotify is an virtual music library and player, available as a desktop application, on the web, or as a mobile app.
+Spotify is a virtual music library and player, available as a desktop application, on the web, or as a mobile app.
 Like many apps these days, they have an API service for developers.

 I had been wanting to learn [Redux](https://redux.js.org/ 'Redux'), a popular state management library, and needed a project.
 Something fun to build.
 Rebuilding Spotify with Redux seemed the perfect fit.